malayjoshi13/TalkingHand/README.md

 ```

 ### 2.2) Prediction
-Once setup is installed and virtual environment is created, execute following command,
+Once setup is installed and virtual environment is created using the command prompt (CMD), execute following command in CMD,

 ```
 python testing.py
 ```